edgurgel/verk_web/README.md

 To start your Phoenix app:

   1. Install dependencies with `mix deps.get`
-  1. Install brunch dependencies with `npm install`
+  1. Install front-end dependencies `npm install && bower install`
   1. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.